GoogleCloudPlatform/professional-services/examples/alert-absence-dedup/README.md

 go build
 ```

-The instructions here as based on
+The instructions here as based on the article
 [Setting up authentication](https://cloud.google.com/monitoring/docs/reference/libraries#setting_up_authentication)
 for the Stackdriver client library.
 Note that if you run the test app on a
-Google Cloud Compute Engine instance, Google Kubernetes Engine, or App Engine
+Google Cloud Compute Engine instance, on Google Kubernetes Engine, on App
-you will not need to create a service account or download the credentials.
+Engine, or on Cloud Run, then you will not need to create a service account
+or download the credentials.

 First, set the project id in a shell variable